Service: Stabilization & Erosion Control

 Riprap is large rock meant to absorb energy that causes erosion.
 Riprap does not create habitat like buffer zones, but it does offer long-lasting protection of shorelines, especially where wave action and ice are problematic.
 Riprap installation often requires permits, as adding material to waterways is regulated by governmental agencies.

-Erosion and Compliance
+Erosion and Compliance in Illinois and Wisconsin

 Erosion control is an important consideration for construction and stormwater control projects.
 ILM has decades of experience performing construction site erosion control for NPDES permitting, developing Stormwater Pollution Prevention Plans (SWPPP), and filing for Notice of Intent (NOI) and Notice of Termination (NOT) with the IEPA.
 We also have Certified Professionals in Erosion and Sediment Control (CPESC) and Certified Professionals in Stormwater Quality (CPSWQ) through the International Erosion Control Association.
 Our Designated Erosion Control Inspectors (DECI) are available to inspect your construction project to ensure it complies with regulatory soil erosion and sediment control stands.